-What is a common house?
+What is the common house?

 Do members share meals together?

 The common facilities, and particularly shared meals, are an important aspect of community life for both social and practical reasons.
 However, shared activities are always optional.
 People always have the option of cooking and eating in their own homes.
-Typically about 60% of the residents participate in shared meals on a regular basis.
+Typically about 60% of the members participate in shared meals on a regular basis.